-We performed an interim review of mastheads during the first quarter of 2020 due to the
+We performed an interim review of mastheads during the three months ended March 31, 2020 due to the

 COVID-19pandemic and the resulting

 orders that began to adversely impact revenues.
 We assessed a variety of factors, including media industry forecasts and the amount by which the prior estimated fair value exceeded the carrying value.
-The results of our first quarter of 2020 interim impairment analysis are described further below.
+The results of our interim impairment analysis are described further below.

 Impairment testing requires estimates of the fair value of our indefinite-lived intangible assets.
 We believe that these fair value estimates are critical accounting estimates as the value is significant in relation to our total assets and the estimates incorporate variables and assumptions based on our experiences and judgment about our future operating performance.
 Fair value measurements use significant unobservable inputs that reflect our own assumptions about the estimates that market participants would use in measuring fair value, including assumptions about risk.
 If actual future results are less favorable than the assumptions and estimates used in our estimates, we are subject to future impairment charges, the amount of which may be material.
 The unobservable inputs are defined in FASB ASC Topic 820 “Fair Value Measurements and Disclosures” as Level 3 inputs discussed in detail in Note 14 – Fair Value Measurements.